Pterocarya hupehensis

-Pterocarya hupehensis is a tree in the Juglandaceae family native to China.
+Pterocarya hupehensis (commonly known as the Hubei Wingnut) is a tree in the Juglandaceae family native to China.
 It grows on moist streambanks at 700 to 2000 m elevation—mostly in North Guizhou, West Hubei (Changyang Xian), South Shaanxi, West Sichuan.
+Genetic and phylogeographic research indicates that populations of P. hupehensis experienced historical divergence and demographic changes associated with the strengthening of the East Asian monsoon and Quaternary climatic fluctuations.

+Description

+Pterocarya hupehensis is a deciduous broad-leaved tree.
+It is large and can grow up to 20 m (65.6 ft) tall.
+It has pale grey bark which is fissured.
+The leaves are 12-30 cm long.